Owodo: Legacy and historiography

-Historian Victor Aiguobarueghian contends that Owodo's reign was affected by his significant political errors and a tendency to rely on advice from his wives rather than his chiefs, which culminated in a controversial decree regarding Ikaladerhan.
+Historian Victor Aiguobarueghian contends that Owodo's reign was affected by his political blunders and a tendency to rely on advice from his wives rather than his chiefs, which culminated in a controversial decree regarding Ikaladerhan.
 This decision was strongly criticised by the Edionnisen, who considered it contrary to tradition and to their authority.
 Scholars Peter Roese and Dmitri Bondarenko characterise the ensuing crisis as the culmination of a long-standing power struggle between the monarchy and the nobility, further affected by Owodo's autocratic style and limited consultation with his chiefs.
 Some nobles viewed his rule as indicative of broader political challenges that contributed to the collapse of the Ogiso monarchy.

 It is unclear whether Owodo's reign was the principal factor in the dynasty's disintegration or simply the final catalyst in a long process of decline.
 Osarẹn Ọmọregie, in Great Benin 4: The Age of Ogiso Reform (1050–1130 AD), contends that Owodo's decision to dismiss the advice of the Edionnisen and to exile his designated heir contributed to conflicts with the nobles, who viewed the act as undermining the authority of the monarchy.

 A central point of discussion in Owodo's legacy is the fate of his son, Ikaladerhan, and its relation to the emergence of the Oba dynasty.
 Rigorous historiography and early traditions showed that the Benin institution of kingship was founded by a foreign Yoruba prince, Oranmiyan, and his group of followers from Ile-Ife.
 Anthropologist Robert Elwyn Bradbury noted that in contrast to other Yoruba kingdoms that take pride in an Ife kingship origin, the Edo population have recently tempered such origins with culturally self-sufficient traditions.
-Historian Gabriel Akindele Akinola likewise observed a change in the Ikaladerhan tradition, where in some newer versions—first published in the 70s by Omoregie—rather than dying at Ughoton, Ikaladerhan supposedly found his way to Ile-Ife, where he eventually became known as either Oranmiyan or Oduduwa, King of Ife.
+Historian Gabriel Akindele Akinola likewise observed a change in the Ikaladerhan tradition, where in some newer versions, first published in the 70s by Omoregie, rather than dying at Ughoton, Ikaladerhan supposedly found his way to Ile-Ife, where he eventually became known as either Oranmiyan or Oduduwa, King of Ife.
 These claims of an Edo origin for both the Benin and Ife kingships, have come under scrutiny from scholars such as Bondarenko, who described these new traditions as unpopular, inauthentic works whose authors are "representatives of the nationalistically-minded part of the Bini intelligentsia who are seeking to ground the idea of an exceptional antiquity for their people and claims for its exclusive part in the socio-political life of independent Nigeria".
 Nonetheless, it is widely accepted that Oranmiyan fathered Eweka I, the first Oba ('king') of Benin, and that the Oba era emerged following the collapse of the Ogiso era.